 Find out more in our blog – link below.

 PSI stands for Property Service Information.
-This is specific to your property and highlights restrictions pertaining to your property.
-This is obtained through Local Council and relevant water authority.
-This information will assist in confirming any special requirements for your area such as
+This is specific to your property and sets out any restrictions to services, infrastructure and connections that may affect the design, construction or development of your property.
+This is obtained through the local council and relevant water authority and will provide information that will assist in confirming any special requirements for your property.

 This is when a lender formally advises how much you can borrow.
 Once you have this you can start looking for your home and land.
 We highly recommend going through a mortgage broker to support you, every step of the way through this process to;